A range of guides, policies, toolkits and videos for professionals involved with adult safeguarding. Choose a category below:

 This toolkit is designed for healthcare professionals working with people affected by cancer.
 It can help you to identify and respond to signs of domestic abuse affecting patients and carers.

-Watch the video: Cancer and Domestic Abuse professionals toolkit Youtube video
+Watch the video on YouTube: Cancer and Domestic Abuse professionals toolkit video

 For advice and support, or if you are worried about yourself or someone else: